Seaforth Highlanders: Regular Army

 Commanded by Archibald Ritchie, the 1st Battalion, which had been serving in India, landed at Marseille as part of the Dehra Dun Brigade in the Meerut Division in October 1914 for service on the Western Front.
 It saw action at the Battle of Aubers Ridge in May 1915.
 The battalion then moved to Mesopotamia in December 1915, where it took part in the Siege of Kut later that month and the Fall of Baghdad in March 1917, before moving to Palestine in January 1918.

 The 2nd Battalion, which had been stationed at Shorncliffe Camp, landed at Boulogne-sur-Mer as part of the 10th Brigade in the 4th Division in August 1914.
 It took part in the retreat from Le Cateau later that month, the Battle of the Marne in September 1914, the Battle of the Aisne also in September 1914 and the Battle of Messines in October 1914.
 It went on to fight in the Second Battle of Ypres in April 1915, the Battle of the Somme in Autumn 1916 and the Battle of Arras in April 1917.
 The battalion also saw action at the Battle of Passchendaele in Autumn 1917, the Battle of the Lys in April 1918, the battles of the Hindenburg Line and the final advance in Picardy.

+Special Reserve

+The 3rd (Reserve) Battalion served in the Cromarty Garrison for the duration of the war, training reinforcement drafts for the Regular battalions overseas.
+It also formed 10th (Reserve) Battalion, which carried out the same role for the New Army battalions.